Azerbaijani alphabet

+Three different scripts are used to write Azerbaijani today: Latin, Arabic and Cyrillic.

-North Azerbaijani, the main variety spoken in the Republic of Azerbaijan, is written in the Latin script.
-After the fall of the Soviet Union, this superseded previous versions based on the Cyrillic and Arabic scripts.
+North Azerbaijani is written in the Latin script in the Republic of Azerbaijan.
+After the fall of the Soviet Union and independence, the country switched from Cyrillic to Latin in 1991.

-South Azerbaijani, the language spoken in Iran's Azerbaijan region, is written in a modified Arabic script since Safavid Empire.
+South Azerbaijani has been written in Arabic script Iranian Azerbaijan since the Safavid Empire.

-Azerbaijanis of Dagestan still use the Cyrillic script.
+In the Dagestan Republic of Russia, North Azerbaijani is still written in Cyrillic.

 Latin alphabet

 The Azerbaijani Latin alphabet consists of 32 letters.